 This is a really complex area, and there’s lots of delve into here.
-That’s is exactly why I offer courses for those who want to learn about and practice digging into research.
+That’s is exactly why I write books and offer courses for those who want to learn about and practice digging into research.
 But we can learn even by just looking at one issue.

 How research happens

 Let’s explore, for instance, why we need to think about how research happens and what might influence the results rather than just taking the results as being a completely straightforward ‘snapshot’ of reality.